Rush Limbaugh: Feminism

 Limbaugh was critical of feminism, which he viewed as advancing only liberals and not women in general.
 In a newspaper column he stated that it "was established so that unattractive ugly broads could have easy access to the mainstream of society."
 He has criticized Democratic congressmen calling for more women in Congress as hypocritical due to their opposition to female Republican candidates.
 He has also regularly used the term "feminazi", described by The New York Times in 1994 as one of his "favorite epithets for supporters of women's rights".
 According to Limbaugh in 1992, for certain feminists, the "most important thing in life is ensuring that as many abortions as possible occur."
 He also used the term referring to the half-million-large 2017 Women's March as the "Deranged Feminazi March".
 He credited his friend Tom Hazlett, a professor of law and economics at George Mason University, with coining the term.

 Abortion

 For two weeks in 1989, on his Sacramento radio show, Limbaugh performed "caller abortions" where he would end a call suddenly to the sounds of a vacuum cleaner and a scream.
 He would then deny that he had "hung up" on the caller, which he had promised not to do.
 Limbaugh claims that he used this gag to illustrate "the tragedy of abortion" as well as to highlight the question of whether abortion constitutes murder.
+In 2013, Limbaugh said that women were being turned into "abortion machines" by the Democratic Party.